visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 Director, Toledo Museum of Art

-If visual literacy is about decoding meaning from images of various kinds, we need to teach our students how to set about this intimidating task – just as we do when we teach them how to approach a written text.
+Suppose visual literacy is about decoding meaning from images of various kinds.
+In that case, we must teach our students how to set about this intimidating task – just as we do when we teach them how to approach a written text.
 Regardless of the nature of the image, this process follows three general steps:

 1. What Can You See?

-To answer this, students must become familiar with Visual Literacy Clues (VLCs).
-When students are familiar with these clues they will have a method of approaching any image with a view to decoding its meaning.
-The VLCs are: subject matter, colors, angles, symbols vectors, lighting, gaze, gestures, and shapes.
-These categories provide an approach to examine the details of the various aspects of the image they are reading.
+Students must become familiar with Visual Literacy Clues (VLCs) to answer this.
+When students are familiar with these clues, they will have a method of approaching any image to decode its meaning.
+The VLCs are subject matter, colors, angles, symbols, vectors, lighting, gaze, gestures, and shapes.
+These categories provide an approach to examining the details of the various aspects of the image they are reading.

 2. How Does It Make You Feel?